Scary Godmother: Halloween Spooktakular: Background

+Development

 In July 1999, Mainframe Entertainment garnered option rights to produce a Scary Godmother television series.
 Initially, Mainframe's plan was a series for girls 8–11 with a budget of $350,000 for each of the 26-half-hour episodes.
 By 2001, the number of planned episodes for the first season was 13.
-Later on, conflicting opinions arose between staff over what Scary Godmother content to produce; some, such as Mainframe vice president Kim Dent Wilder, felt it was better long-term to make a television series, while others thought the books wouldn't work as an episodic show but rather as specials.
+Later on, conflicting opinions arose between staff over what Scary Godmother content to produce; some, such as Mainframe vice president Kim Dent Wilder, felt it was better long-term to make a television series, while others thought the books would not work as an episodic show but rather as specials.
 To appeal to both sides, Mainframe decided to have a special that increased interest in a series and introduced the setting and characters for it.
 While the only Scary Godmother media Mainframe has released is two specials, Halloween Spooktakular and The Revenge of Jimmy (2005), Norton and Thompson revealed in October 2020 that a television series was still in the works.